Why your Marketing & PR strategy is a lifeline during a downturn

 Marketing and Public Relations may not be the first thing that comes to mind, but during a business downturn they can serve as a life raft for businesses in need.
 In 2022, Gartner revealed that marketing budgets have now hit 9.5% of total company revenue – a significant increase from 6.4% last year.
 And, around 72% of marketing chiefs said the “importance of marketing” has grown in their companies over the last year.
 The reason for this?
 PR and marketing works – even through economic downturns.

 Maintaining a presence during uncertain times ensures that a brand stays front and centre in a customer’s mind despite current events.
 No matter what is happening in the world, the core function of PR and marketing remains the same – brand awareness and brand promotion.
 During crises or downturns it’s more important than ever that brands maintain a positive image in the public eye.
+In these periods, there’s no clear winner in the digital media vs traditional media debate – focusing your efforts on both while experiencing a downturn will only serve to present you as the consistent, credible supplier to your customers, old and new.
 PR and marketing can’t solve a recession, but it can protect the most important thing a business has – reputation and customer loyalty.

 The PR Promises

 A well considered PR strategy and campaign should spread brand values and ethos.

 By sincerely interacting with the issues that truly matter to a brand and their industry, a company can build trust as a well informed provider.

 An experienced PR agency will be able to execute a targeted media campaign.
 By isolating the publications and media outlets relevant to their client, they are able to tap directly into the correct audience and customer base.

 In addition to targeting the right people, PR agencies are able to produce high quality content that establishes their client as a thought leader in their industry.

 By securing the right exposure or partnerships, PR agencies are able to transform a brand into a trusted and credible source.